 Step 7- Select Guest Operating System

 In this dialog box, you will be asked to provide the name of the virtual machine.
 You can provide any name you like.
 You can also change the location of the virtual machine.
-Bu default is place in the Documents/Virtual Machine folder.
+By default it is place in the Documents/Virtual Machine folder.
 Leaving it as the default is also fine.

 Step 9- Specify disk capacity